 Skip to main content

-Goal: See how the main agent delegates focused work to a subagent.
+See how the single main agent delegates focused work to a scoped subagent — spawned natively by Codex — and how to add a new subagent type.

 Model

-AI-in-a-Box does not expose researcher, coder, or analyst as top-level /v1/chat agents.
+AIBox does not expose researcher, coder, or analyst as top-level /v1/chat agents.
 One adaptive main agent runs the session.
-When it needs a focused child context, it calls the Delegate tool:
+When it needs a focused child context, it delegates to a subagent.

 Search for the latest Python release, then write a small Python snippet that prints my local Python version.

-The main agent may delegate the search to researcher and use the sandbox directly, or delegate coding work to coder.
+The main agent may delegate the search to a research-oriented subagent and use the sandbox directly, or hand the coding work to another subagent — its choice depends on the available subagent types and the task.

 Subagent types live in deploy/config/subagents/*.md: